Alternative Treatments and Prevention

 Nonsurgical treatments include transurethral microwave procedures (TUMT) and transurethral needle ablation (TUNA).
 Surgical treatments include open, laser and transurethral (TURP) surgery.
 These treatments remove or destroy sections of the prostate gland.

 Proscar has been shown to shrink the prostate and reduces the need for surgery.
 However, all of these above mentioned medications can cause significant side effects.

-Herbal Dietary Supplements from the Amazon rainforest against prostate problems
+Herbal Dietary Supplements (herbal tinctures & botanicals) from the Amazon rainforest against prostate problems.

-Botanical and nutritional therapies focus on decreasing the size of the prostate gland, preventing abnormal cell growth, and supplying the gland with nutrients to decrease the risk of infection, while maintaining hormonal balance to preserve the gland as a whole.
+Botanical, nutritional therapies and herbal tinctures focuses on decreasing the size of the prostate gland, preventing abnormal cell growth, and supplying the gland with nutrients to decrease the risk of infection, while maintaining hormonal balance to preserve the gland as a whole.

 Natural medicines that contain beta-sitosterol (ß-sitosterol), are very effective in reducing enlarged prostates in BPH patients and significantly decrease BPH symptoms.